 Are there any other common industrial disease claims?

-“Yes” – they include industrial asthma, vibration white finger and occupational stress.
+“Yes” – there are many types of industrial disease claim – some others include: industrial asthma, vibration white finger and occupational stress.

 We shall explain what each is and provide you with a link to a page that will tell you how to show your employer is legally responsible.

-What is industrial asthma and how do you show your employer is legally responsible for your asthma claim for compensation as an industrial injury?
+What is industrial asthma and how do you show your employer is legally responsible for your industrial injury?

 Asthma is a tightening in the muscles around your airways and a swelling of the airways – both combine to make the airways narrower and it more difficult for you to breath.